Unfolding Local Growth Rate Estimates for (Almost) Perfect Adversarial Detection: Experiments

 In \cref{tab:comparativecif10}, we further compare the AUC and F1 score, for \cifar~ trained on \wideresnetcif~ to a set of most widely used adversarial defense methods.
 First, we list the results from \cite{cdvae} for the defenses \emph{kernel density} (KD), \acs{lid}, and \ac{mah} as baselines.
 According to \cite{cdvae}, KD does not show strong results across the attacks, \ac{lid} and \ac{mah} yield a better average performance in their setting.
 For completeness, we also report the results CD-VAE \cite{cdvae} by showing $R(\vx)$ (which is the reconstruction of a sample $\vx$ through a $\beta$ variational autoencoder ($\beta$-VAE)).
 Encoding in such a well-conditioned latent space can help adversarial detection, yet is also time-consuming and requires task-specific training of the $\beta$-VAE.

 Our results, when reproducing LID on the same network layers as \cite{cdvae}, are reported in the second block of \cref{tab:comparativecif10}.
 While we can not exactly reproduce the numbers from \cite{cdvae}, the resulting AUC and F1 scores are in the same order of magnitude and slightly better in some cases.
-In this setting, LID performs slightly worse than the competing methods \ac{mah} and Spectral-BB and Spectral-WB \cite{original}.
+In this setting, LID performs slightly worse than the competing methods \ac{mah} and SpectralDefense$_\text{BlackBox}$ and SpectralDefense$_\text{WhiteBox}$ \cite{original}.

 We ablate on our different changes towards the full multiLID in the third block.
 When replacing LID by the unfolded features as in eq.~\eqref{eq:multilid} we already achieve results above 98\% F1 score in all settings.
 Defending against BIM is the hardest.
 The next line ablates on the employed feature maps.
 When replacing the convolutional features used in \cite{cdvae}\footnote{Assumption of CD-VAE LID layers taken from \url{https://github.com/kai-wen-yang/CD-VAE/blob/a33b5070d5d936396d51c8c2e7dedd62351ee5b2/detection/models/wide_resnet.py\#L86}.} by the last ReLU outputs in every block, we observe a boost in performance even on the plain LID features.
 Combining these two leads to almost perfect results.
 Results for other datasets are in \cref{tab:reslidfeatures}.
 F1-scores and AUC scores of consistently 100\% can be reached when classifying, on this feature basis, using a random forest classifier instead of the logistic regression.
 We refer to this setting as {\it multiLID} in all other tables including \cref{tab:reslid}.